 This problem, while behavioral in nature, can be exaggerated by software operating on different platforms.

 How do we eradicate silo behavior?
 Most commonly by developing and fostering collaborative work environments.
 While this may seem to be a solution relevant to only behavioral concerns, it applies very well to IT systems.
 All of the IT tools (or as many as possible) should work in a synchronized and collaborative manner.
 For example, different modules within a software suite should be able to access and use common data sets, thereby eliminating redundant data entry and the inherent errors that arise with such activities.
-With knowledgeable IT support actively participating in business strategy development, solutions can be designed to ensure collaboration of IT systems, even across different platforms.
+With knowledgeable IT support services actively participating in business strategy development, solutions can be designed to ensure the collaboration of IT systems, even across different platforms.

 Systems are poorly integrated, requiring data/information re-entry between different operating platforms, etc.

 Ideally, all of the sub-systems would combine into a single system.
-From a strictly technical viewpoint, this is much easier to achieve for a start-up business than with an existing business, as the existing business has legacy systems, which often have incompatible sub systems in place.
-Such an effort may involve decommissioning legacy systems, or modernizing them to ensure compatibility with the newer system components.
+From a strictly technical viewpoint, this is much easier to achieve for a start-up business than with an existing business, as the existing business has legacy systems, which often have incompatible subsystems in place.
+Such an effort may involve decommissioning legacy systems or modernizing them to ensure compatibility with the newer system components.

 There is not a common collaboration platform between disciplines/functions within the company

 Many companies achieve partial collaboration by developing relationships and operational practices between different disciplines, but the collaboration is not company-wide.
 For example, mechanisms may be developed for sharing data between two specific disciplines or departments, but the ability to share with others is limited or nonexistent.
 In a truly collaborative environment, all departments/disciplines would share access to a central repository of information and data, with operating procedures aimed at limiting duplication of effort and redundancy of data input.
 Strategic planning with experienced IT input is necessary to make this level of collaboration a reality.
 A lack of coordination not only results in an inefficient data capture process but more importantly can lead to very different analytical conclusions….which means different departments are trying to reach different and potentially conflicting goals.
-This will all effect your ability to see ROI on technology.
+This will all affect your ability to see ROI on technology.

 Systematic bottlenecks slow down workflow

-Debottlenecking is the optimizing production from plants or equipment.
-However, there are other applications where debottlenecking can improve production efficiency, utilizing similar methodology.
+Debottlenecking is optimizing production from plants or equipment.
+However, there are other applications where debottlenecking can improve production efficiency, utilizing a similar methodology.
 Typically, in a debottlenecking exercise, each node of a system is examined to determine what percent of capacity it is delivering.
 Results of all the components are examined together to understand which elements (nodes, components, etc.) are specifically limiting the total system production.
 Engaging such an exercise allows the focus to be placed on the limiting factors, or system ‘bottlenecks’.
 Reconfigure the offending bottlenecks to improve total system productivity.

 You then repeat this exercise until further modifications no longer provide enough value to cover the cost of change.
-Much of this can be completed in a paper exercise, with some research required to frame unknown boundary conditions and/or to adequately assess risk of making recommended changes.
-The debottlenecking exercise may be applied to business process as well as physical processes.
-IT processes are also an area that should periodically undertake debottlenecking review, as systems and the business they support continually evolve.
+Much of this can be completed in a paper exercise, with some research required to frame unknown boundary conditions and/or to adequately assess the risk of making recommended changes.
+The debottlenecking exercise may be applied to business processes as well as physical processes.
+IT processes are also an area that should periodically undertake a debottlenecking review, as systems and the business they support continually evolve.